-The Arc de Triomphe is definitely a must-see attraction in Paris, France.
-However, it’s located on one of the busiest intersections in Paris and there are no sidewalks.
+The Arc de Triomphe is a must-see attraction in Paris, France.
+However, it’s located on one of the busiest intersections in Paris, with no sidewalks.

 This can be intimidating for families with small children.
 I’m here to assure you that Arc de Triomphe with kids is not only doable, but it can be a blast even with babies and toddlers.
 See our full Paris itinerary here.